Digital Archival Collections

-Ohio University Libraries has applied intellectual property rights management in good faith and to the best of its abilities.
-The Ohio University Libraries aspires to make rights and restriction information, when known, available in the item record for a digital resource.
+The Libraries has applied intellectual property rights management in good faith and to the best of its abilities.
+We aspire to make rights and restriction information, when known, available in the item record for a digital resource.
 However, all responsibility for ascertaining copyright permissions falls on the user.
 In addition to copyright, some materials may be subject to rights of privacy, publicity, or trademark, which is also the responsibility of the user.
-The Ohio University Libraries makes no express or implied warranty to others who wish to use or reproduce items found in its Digital Collections of analog collections.
+The Libraries makes no express or implied warranty to others who wish to use or reproduce items found in its Digital Archival Collections.

-If you have discovered material in Ohio University Libraries Digital Collections which you consider to be unlawful e.g., breaches copyright, or any other law, including but not limited to those relating to patent, trademark, confidentiality, and/or privacy; or relates to other concerns, please email William Kimok and provide the following information:
+If you have discovered material in the Libraries’ Digital Archival Collections which you consider to be unlawful e.g., breaches copyright, or any other law, including but not limited to those relating to patent, trademark, confidentiality, and/or privacy; or relates to other concerns, please email William Kimok and provide the following information:

 - Your name and contact details.